balena-io-experimental/jetson-base-images/README.md

 # jetson-base-images
 Dockerfiles for creating new base images.
-Require files from the SDK Manager.
-The images are available on the [resinplayground Docker Hub](https://hub.docker.com/u/resinplayground).
+The images are available on the [resinplayground Docker Hub](https://hub.docker.com/u/resinplayground) and do not require any files from the Nvidia SDK Manager.
+If building using these Dockerfiles, you will need the SDK Manager files.

 Base images base: balenalib/jetson-nano-ubuntu:bionic